 Limit picture taking

 It sure is nice to have pictures to remember special events.
 But taking pictures takes you out of the present moment and makes you an observer in your activity.
 Decide when and where you are going to take pictures, and keep your phone or camera tucked away at other times.
 Taking pictures also tends to put people in a perfectionist mindset.
 You may be thinking of how good this picture will look on Facebook while attempting to capture the perfect family photo.
 Even if picture perfection is not your initial intention, it can easily become your intent once the camera comes out.

 Try to appreciate the value of a quirky or imperfect family photo.
 As the entire family sits in the pumpkin patch wearing their matching fall outfits, it would be nice if each child could smile happily for the camera, but that’s not always realistic.
 You might have one child looking down at a lady bug crawling on a pumpkin, a child tugging on their sister’s hair, or a child making a silly face.
 These moments capture your child’s personality and may eventually mean more to you than any perfectly-posed pictures.

 Dr. Becker is a licensed psychologist with a private practice in Waco, TX.
 She provides counseling to adults and adolescents dealing with depression, anxiety, relationship concerns, and life stress.
 Dr. Becker is passionate about helping others, and she believes that counseling is beneficial for anyone who desires to have a happier, healthier, and more fulfilling life.
-You can reach her by visiting her website or blog.
+You can reach her by visiting her website, blog or Facebook page.